openMetaAnalysis/HIV-prevention-with-pre-exposure-prophylaxis/README.md

 A living systematic review

-**Clinical summary:** This meta-analysis suggests that this intervention is beneficial
+**Clinical summary:** This meta-analysis suggests that this intervention is beneficial; however, there is [substantial](http://handbook.cochrane.org/chapter_9/9_5_2_identifying_and_measuring_heterogeneity.htm) heterogeneity that limits interpretation.

-Limitations are...
+Additional limitations are...

 Time-frame	| Sensitivity|Specificity| Area under the ROC curve|Positive predictive value</br>(at prevalence of 15%) | 1- Negative